DaedalicEntertainment/lua-coding-conventions/README.md

 4.8. _Generally, do not define functions in the global namespace._

+4.9. _Avoid functions with more than six parameters._

 ## 5. Variables

 5.1.
 Variable names are lowercase and use underscores.